Eating and Drinking

 Museum Café and The Refter

 The Centraal Museum has two locations where you can sit down for a drink or bite to eat: the Museum Café and Museum Restaurant The Refter.
-The café is located on the entresol, above the bookshop, and is open on weekdays.
-The Refter can be found on the first floor, and can only be visited during the weekend.
+The Café is located on the entresol, above the bookshop.
+The Refter can be found on the first floor.
+When the Refter is in use for business events, the Museum Café is available for museum visitors.

 The difference between the Museum Café and The Refter is their look and capacity.
 They both basically provide the same menu: a selection of lunch dishes and cakes.
 The menu can vary according to the exhibitions that are on.
 Due to the use of fresh products, the supply cannot be endless.
 So even those popular Miffy bread rolls, for our smallest of visitors, can sell out – we appreciate your understanding for any inconvenience.